darius/sketchbook/metatoo/metametoo/README.md

 There were some minor bugs in that code: erroring on trying to match tokens at the end-of-input.

 There was a bug in the compiler/VM design.
+(Update: I think I was confused about the original design.
+It has a .EMPTY directive for you to use in rules like the below.
+I'm leaving the following remarks alone until I get around to figuring out how I misunderstood.
+If I ever do -- now the starting code linked above seems to be gone.)
 Consider this grammar:

     THING = FAILURE | .OUT('hey') | .OUT('should not happen') .,
     FAILURE = 'a rule I expect to fail' .,